 Swimming with a buddy when possible for safety, taking rest days, and stopping if you experience sharp or persistent joint or shoulder pain can help further reduce injury risk and help you stay consistent in the pool.

-Just swimming more often will also help increase your speed over time.
-Joining a swim group, such as a U.S. Masters Swimming group, which may be available at your local community pool, can help.
+You can learn to swim faster by focusing on proper technique, especially your body positioning.
+Incorporating strength training and mobility work outside swim sessions can also help.
+Just swimming more often will also help increase your speed over time — joining a swim group, such as a U.S. Masters Swimming group, which may be available at your local community pool, can help.

 Like any physical activity, you’ll want to stay consistent and pair it with a balanced diet for the best results.

-When you’re new to swimming, experts recommend to start with two to three 20- to 30-minute sessions per week.
+When you’re new to swimming, it’s recommended to start with two to three short 20-30 minute sessions per week.
 As you gain experience, you can increase this to three to four days.
+It’s essential to remember to include adequate rest days in between for proper recovery, and to take breaks during your swims to breathe and hydrate as needed.

 Why Trust Everyday Health